AndyIbanez/andyibanez-com/content/posts/structured-concurrency-in-swift-using-async-let.md

 You will notice that all the `print` statements are executed basically instantly.
 This is because `async let` has launched `downloadImage` as another task.
 The two `print` statements prior to the `async let` call will be executed as you would expect.
 The other print statements will print just as quickly because `downloadImage` is not an `await`ed call.
 By the time we reach `return try await image`, we are telling our program to suspend on the return statement until the image is done downloading (or if an error is thrown).

-And because this is one of the mechanisms that will allow us to execute code concurrently, you can have multiple `async let` calls in any given point, and the system will execute them concurrently if possible.
+Because this is one of the mechanisms that will allow us to execute code concurrently, you can have multiple `async let` calls at any given point, and the system will execute them concurrently if possible.

 We can now rewrite our `downloadImageAndMetadata` function to download both the image and the metadata at the same time.